jhowilbur/offline-translator-in-real-time/README.md

 ### 1️⃣ Start the Wilbur AI Offline Interpreter

+#### 📌 Requirements

+- Ollama running on the address 'http://localhost:11434/v1' with the Gemma3n model 'gemma3n:e2b'
+- Python **3.10+**
+- Node.js **16+** (for JavaScript components)
+- Modern web browser with WebRTC support to open localhost
+- Microphone
+- Notes:
+   - Run it once just to check that you have everything you need and to ensure that everything works offline
+   - **No internet connection after it worked**

 #### 🔧 Set Up the Environment
 1. Create and activate a virtual environment:
    ```bash